1. Religion & Spirituality

 The Sacred Chao, or the Hodge-Podge

 The symbol of Discordianism is the Sacred Chao, also known as the Hodge-Podge.
-It resembles a Taoist yin-yang symbol, which represents the union or polar opposites to make a whole, with a trace of each element existing within the other.
-Instead of small circles existing within the two curves of the yin-yang, there is instead a pentagon and a golden apple, representing order and chaos.
+It resembles a Taoist yin-yang symbol, which represents the union of polar opposites to make a whole; a trace of each element exists within the other.
+Instead of small circles existing within the two curves of the yin-yang, there is a pentagon and a golden apple, representing order and chaos.

 The golden apple is inscribed with Greek letters spelling "kallisti," meaning "to the most beautiful."
-This is the apple that started a feud between three goddesses that was settled by Paris, who was awarded Helen of Troy for his trouble.
-From that incident unfolded the Trojan War.
+This is the apple that started a feud between three goddesses which was settled by Paris, who was awarded Helen of Troy for his trouble.
+The Trojan War unfolded from that incident.

 According to Discordians, Eris tossed the apple into the fray as payback against Zeus for not inviting her to a party.